aiortc/aiortc/examples/videostream-cli/README.rst

 RTCPeerConnection.

-By default the signaling channel used is "copy and paste", but a number of other signaling mecanisms are available, including Google's AppRTC demo application.
+By default the signaling channel used is "copy and paste", but a number of other signaling mecanisms are available.

 By default the sent video is an animated French flag, but it is also possible to use a MediaPlayer to read media from a file.